Office Conduct Guidelines

 Reserving the Center

-If you would like to reserve the Center for a small meeting, guest lecturer introduction, visitor introduction, or small class discussion (six people or fewer), please send the administrative assistant (with a courtesy copy to the Director) an email request with at least a 48-hour advance notice (excluding weekends), stating the date and time of your planned event.
+If you would like to reserve the Center for a small meeting, guest lecturer introduction, visitor introduction, or small class discussion, please send the administrative assistant (with a courtesy copy to the Director) an email request with at least a 48-hour advance notice (excluding weekends), stating the date and time of your planned event.
 A confirmation email will be sent if the room is available for the date and time of your request.
+The Center’s main room booking ought to appear in the Center’s shared Outlook calendar as soon as it is granted.

 Working in the Center